codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+What did the shy pebble wish for?
+That she was a little boulder.

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. Assembly
+ 1. Four Years
- 2. C#
+ 2. Two Years
- 3. ECMAScript
+ 3. Eight Years
- 4. C++
+ 4. Year

 <details>
   <summary>Answer</summary>
-  C++
+  Year
 </details>

 ## Home Server Up-Time

-Its been **4 days** since this server shutdown
+Its been **5 days** since this server shutdown